armanabraham/chb/README.md

 install_github('armanabraham/chb')
 ```

-`chb` may require function from the package `aapack`.
+`chb` may require functions from the package `aapack`.
 To install, run the following:
 ```R
 install_github('armanabraham/aapack')
 ```